-(f) Property, Plant, and Equipment-We record property, plant, and equipment at cost.
+(g) Property, Plant, and Equipment-We record property, plant, and equipment at cost.
 Cost includes material, labor, overhead, and capitalized interest.
-Additions to and significant replacements of property are charged to property, plant, and equipment at cost; minor items are charged to maintenance expense.
+Additions to and significant replacements of property are charged to property, plant, and equipment at cost; minor items are charged to other operation and maintenance expense.
 The cost of depreciable utility property less salvage value is charged to accumulated depreciation when property is retired.

 We record straight-line depreciation expense over the estimated useful life of utility property using depreciation rates as approved by the ICC.
-Our annual utility composite depreciation rates were 2.44% in 2016, 2.45% in 2015, and 2.44% in 2014.
+Our annual utility composite depreciation rates were 2.43%, 2.44%, and 2.45% for 2017, 2016, and 2015, respectively.